IHealDrunk/IHealDrunk-Custom-Icons/README.md

 1. Download the icon pack from the Releases section.
 2. Extract the `ICONS` folder.
-3. Place the `ICONS` folder inside your World of Warcraft `Interface` folder:
+3. Place the `ICONS` folder inside your World of Warcraft `Interface` folder.
 4. Restart World of Warcraft.

 ---